 MegaMat weighs just over 6 pounds with a relatively large pack downsize.
 It comes with a foot pump though it is self-inflating.
-The foot pup is used to adjust your mattress firmness for additional comfort.
+The foot pump is used to adjust your mattress firmness for additional comfort.
 With a 70” x 30” inflated profile, you will have plenty of room to sprawl.
 The R-value of 9.5 allows for ski area parking lot camping with no question of warmth.
+Instead of a sleeping pad, the MegaMat feels more like a thick foam camping mattress or your bed at home.
 This is proudly a car camping or van-life pad

 So there you have it- light, comfy and warm; heavy, comfier and warmer; heavy, comfy and waterproof.
 As you choose your adventure, so you choose your sleeping pad.
 Sweet dreams everyone!!